 Houdini's association with the bullet catch is well known.
 In 1918, Houdini announced that he would do the infamous trick after his friend and fellow magician Chung Ling Soo (William E. Robinson) was tragically killed onstage while performing it in England.
-But in a letter, Harry Kellar made an impassioned plea for Houdini not to do it:
+Harry Kellar made an impassioned plea for Houdini not to do it:

 Now, my dear boy, this is advice from the heart, DON’T TRY THE D—N Bullet Catching…no matter how sure you may feel of its success.
 There is always the biggest kind of risk that some dog will “job” you.
 And we can’t afford to lose Houdini.
 You have enough good stuff to maintain your position at the head of the profession.
 And you owe it to your friends and your family to cut out all stuff that entails risk of your life.
 Please, Harry, listen to your old friend Kellar who loves you as his own son and don’t do it.

 Houdini never did the trick.
 This just added to the legend of the bullet catch -- a trick so dangerous even Houdini wouldn't try it.